chanb/chanb.github.io/_pages/about.md

 I am interested in collaborating on research projects so feel free to contact me via [**bryan.chan@ualberta.ca**](mailto:bryan.chan@ualberta.ca).

 ## Update:
-- (2022/06/17) I will be joining [RLAI](http://rlai.ualberta.ca/) at the University of Alberta as a Ph.D student in reinforcement learning under Prof. Dale Schuurmans!
+- (2022/06/17) I will be joining [RLAI](http://rlai.ualberta.ca/) at the University of Alberta as a PhD student in reinforcement learning under Prof. Dale Schuurmans!